-Is Cold Brew Coffee Better?
+Is Homemade Cold Brew Coffee Better?
 11 Unique Benefits You Never Know…

 But what IS this Cold Brew Coffee?

-Cold brew is brewed by soaking coffee beans cold or room-temperature water for 12 hours minimum to extract sugars, oils and caffeine.
+Homemade Cold Brew is brewed by soaking coffee beans in cold or room-temperature water for 12 hours minimum to extract sugars, oils, and caffeine.
 Iced coffee uses hot water to extract flavor (resulting in a hot cup of coffee) which is then poured over ice.
 Apparently, the cold brew method extracts more caffeine than traditional hot water brewing.

 Can cold brew coffee be used for hot coffee?